icon Skip to content

 • Cardiovascular Warm-up: Perform light aerobic exercises indoors, such as jumping jacks, jogging in place, or using a stationary bike.
 This will raise your body temperature and get your heart rate up.

-3. Safety Considerations:
+3. Safety Considerations for Running:

 Running in cold weather requires extra attention to safety.
 Keep the following tips in mind: